tungstennn/AWS-DevOps-Infrastructure-Automation-with-Terraform-CI-CD-and-Nginx-Deployment/README.md

 ## **Checklist**

 ### **Infrastructure Setup**
-- [x] Create a module for the VPC that includes all required parts (e.g., NAT Gateway, route tables, etc.).
+- [x] Create a module for the VPC that includes all required parts (e.g., Internet Gateway, route tables, etc.).
 - [x] Create a module for the EC2 instance that runs a web application (Nginx).
 - [x] Ensure the EC2 instance is accessible via the public IP address.